 Public parks for public use, and other public property used for public purpose

 Real estate owned by institutions of purely public charity and actually and regularly used for the purpose of the institution.
 (Must also be founded by charity and must not go beyond self-support.)

 Purpose is to encourage commercial and industrial business in municipalities throughout Allegheny County

 County and School do not automatically apply for municipalities in the program

 City of Pittsburgh (File at City Treasurer’s Office)

 8. ACT 156PA (Clean & Green Program):

 Deadline to appeal: June 1 (for following calendar tax year).

-- The property tax advantage applies for land devoted to: A. Agricultural Use, B. Agriculture Reserve or C. Forest Reserve;
+The property tax advantage applies for land devoted to:

-If you have any questions about Allegheny County property assessments or real estate in Pennsylvania, please feel free to call attorneys Noah Paul Fardo or Nicole Hauptman for help at (412) 802.6666 or email us at firstname.lastname@example.org.
+If you have any questions about Allegheny County property assessments or real estate in Pennsylvania, please feel free to contact us at Flaherty and Fardo for a free consultation.